ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/digital-technology/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="6g" requirement="Create a blog and use it as an online journal of your Scouting activities, including group discussions and meetings, campouts, and other events.
 Include at least five entries and two photographs or illustrations.
 Share your blog with your counselor.
-You need not post the blog to the Internet; however, if you choose to go live with your blog, you must first share it with your parents AND counselor AND get their approval."}}
+You need not post the blog to the internet; however, if you choose to go live with your blog, you must first share it with your parents AND counselor AND get their approval."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="6h" requirement="Create a Web page for your troop, patrol, school, or place of worship.
 Include at least three articles and two photographs or illustrations.
 Include at least one link to a website of interest to your audience.
-You need not post the page to the Internet; however, if you decide to do so, you must first share the Web page with your parents AND counselor AND get their approval."}}
+You need not post the page to the internet; however, if you decide to do so, you must first share the Web page with your parents AND counselor AND get their approval."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}